| Raising nearly $575,000, the

 living with ALS.
 Rosenberg portrayed Alvin Masterson, a lead

 character who received the ALS diagnosis in the 2004 season.
+Carol Levey accepted the

 Outstanding Corporate Philanthropy Award on behalf of Maurice